Texas Attorney General Ken Paxton likely broke laws, Republican investigation finds

-AUSTIN, Texas (AP) — Texas Attorney General Ken Paxton on Wednesday faced sudden new risks to his political future as an investigative state House committee laid out an extraordinary public airing of scandal and alleged lawbreaking that has long trailed one of Texas' top Republicans.
+AUSTIN, Texas (AP) — A Republican-led investigation on Wednesday accused Texas Attorney General Ken Paxton of committing multiple crimes in office — including felonies — during an extraordinary public airing of scandal and alleged lawbreaking that plunged one of the GOP's conservative stars into new political and legal risk.

-For more than two hours, investigators presented findings alleging that Paxton sought to hide an affair, misused his office to help a donor, skirted protocols "grossly outside" norms and built a culture of fear and retaliation in his office.
-Investigators told the GOP-led House General Investigative Committee that there was evidence that Paxton had committed multiple felonies and misdemeanors over the years, including misuse of official information, abuse of official capacity and retaliation.
+For more than three hours, investigators presented findings alleging that Paxton sought to hide an affair, misused his office to help a donor, skirted protocols "grossly outside" norms and built a culture of fear and retaliation in his office.
+Investigators told the GOP-led House General Investigating Committee that there was evidence that Paxton repeatedly broke the law over the years, including by misusing official information, abusing his official capacity and retaliation.

 The dramatic turn of events in the Texas Capitol unleashed a new test of Paxton's durability in a way the conservative firebrand has not previously confronted despite a felony indictment in 2015 and an ongoing FBI investigation.
 The House committee's investigation has been quietly going on for months and did not come to light until Tuesday.

+The committee ended Wednesday's hearing without acting on the findings.
+The panel is led by Republican state Rep. Andrew Murr, who afterward declined to discuss next steps or whether a recommendation to impeach or censure Paxton was possible.

-It was not immediately clear how the House General Investigative Committee might act on the findings.
-The committee's hearing began as Paxton sought legislative approval of more than $3 million in taxpayer dollars to a settle a whistleblower lawsuit with top aides who accused him of corruption.
+The hearing began as Paxton sought legislative approval for more than $3 million in taxpayer dollars to a settle a whistleblower lawsuit with top aides who accused him of corruption.
 Republican House leaders have signaled unease with approving the payout.
 The legislative session ends Monday.

-Paxton’s office did not immediately respond to a request for comment on the hearing.
-During a radio program Wednesday morning, he repeated his claim made a day earlier that Republican House Speaker Dade Phelan of had been drunk on the job.
-Phelan's office has brushed off the accusation as an attempt by Paxton to “save face.”
+Paxton called the hours of testimony by investigators "false," accused the committee of misleading the public and attacked Republican House Speaker Dade Phelan as a "liberal."
+Paxton also has claimed repeatedly since the investigation was revealed Tuesday that Phelan has been drunk on the job, something Phelan's office has brushed off as an attempt by Paxton to "save face."

-The state committee, led by Republican state Rep. Andrew Murr, went into executive session after investigators finished presenting their lengthy findings, some of which he described as alarming.

-“I'm still soaking in many of the facts you have provided us,” he said.
+“It is not surprising that a committee appointed by liberal Speaker Dade Phelan would seek to disenfranchise Texas voters and sabotage my work as Attorney General,” Paxton said in a written statement.

+Accusations laid out by investigators surround actions by Paxton that previously have been uncovered by reporters or disclosed in court records.
+Despite the cloud that has hung over Paxton for years, he has remained popular with GOP voters in Texas and elevated his profile nationally through lawsuits against President Joe Biden's administration and through his defense of former President Donald Trump.

 Paxton's former staff members reported him to the FBI in 2020 on accusations of breaking the law to help a campaign contributor.
 The donor, Austin real estate developer Nate Paul, employed a woman with whom Paxton acknowledged having had an extramarital affair.
 In February, the U.S. Justice Department's Washington-based Public Integrity Section took over the federal criminal investigation of Paxton.